bcnmy/docs/docs/tutorials/sessionkeys/sessionvalidationmodule.md

 In our example the condition is 0, this means we check that the receiver of the NFT is EQUAL to what we set it to be.

 # Value
-This the the value that we are checking the condition for and that we are getting from the calldata using the offset.
+This is the reference value.
+The actual arg value is decoded from the userOp.callData using the Offset.
+Then it is compared to the reference value using the Condition.

 Both `validateSessionUserOp` and `validateSessionParams` are integral to our dApp's security framework, ensuring strict adherence to permissions and enhancing transaction integrity.